hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The same professor says, (though I've not seen),
 >
-> He has invented a rare new machine,
+> He has invented a rare new machine[^28],

->
+[^28]: This professor (resolving not to be outdone in invention, by any of his competitors) has positively asserted to several persons that he has invented a machine to teach waltzing without the aid of a master.

 > To teach the waltz without a master's aid,
 >
 > And with it he has several waltzes made.